pdjr-n2k/StateMachine/README.md

 ```
 stateMachine.process(23);
 ```
-Process the state machine by executing the callback function associated with the current value of the machine's internal state and subsequently updating the internal state to the value returned by the callback.
+Exercise the state machine by performing a process tick.
+This causes the machine to execute the callback function associated with the current value of the machine's internal state passing *value* as the single callback argument.
+The machine's internal state is set to the valu returned by the callback.